ausbitbank/stable-diffusion-discord-bot/commands.md

 `!meme invert` attach image to invert colors

+`!meme flip` attach image to flip vertically
+`!meme mirror` attach image to flip horizontally `!meme rotate [degrees]` attach image to rotate, 90 degree default if no degrees are added

-`!meme animateseed 123` (animate images with a specific seed, add prompt text to image, bugged atm?)
+`!meme animateseed 123` (animate images with a specific seed, add prompt text to image, bugged on certain prompts)

 # When replying to a render: